Executive Senior Members

 Executive Senior Member - Administrative and Disciplinary Stream - Mark Stevens

-Mark Stevens will lead the Administrative and Disciplinary Stream at SACAT, which will deal with reviews of decisions made by Government, including public housing appeals, land valuation matters and freedom of information appeals; as well as some professional and occupational disciplinary matters.
+Mark Stevens leads the Administrative and Disciplinary Stream at SACAT, which will deal with reviews of decisions made by Government, including public housing appeals, land valuation matters and freedom of information appeals; as well as some professional and occupational disciplinary matters.

 Mark was previously Assistant Crown Solicitor in the South Australian Crown Solicitor’s Office and responsible for the leadership and management of the Administrative and Environment Section of the Crown Solicitor's Office for a period of 20 years until July 2014.
 This was the culmination of a term of 37 years of service in the SA Crown Solicitor’s Office throughout which period Mark appeared regularly as counsel in a wide variety of courts and tribunals.